 In the evening, the neighbourhood’s many pubs, bars and clubs fill up with revelers, and in the warm months, the many outdoor patios provide the perfect setting to people watch or to be seen.
 Live music and DJs keep you dancing into the night at favourite local haunts like the Rainbow Bistro or Mercury Lounge.
 Tap your toes to the sound of Jazz while sipping wine at Vineyards Wine Bar Bistro.
 Enjoy Irish pub hospitality at venues like the Heart & Crown or brewpubs like Lowertown Brewery.
 Or for a truly local experience, visit the Château Lafayette.
 Known locally as The Laff, this classy tavern meets dive bar is the city’s oldest bar!

 Independently-run boutiques, shops and galleries are around every corner in the ByWard Market area.
-Stroll along high-end Sussex Drive and browse international brands at schad or Trustfund; unique creations at Kaliyana and Farah Studio; works of art at The Sussex Contemporary or Gordon Harrison Canadian Landscape Gallery; and home designs at The Modern Shop and Zone.
+Stroll along high-end Sussex Drive and browse international brands at schad or Trustfund; unique creations at Kaliyana and Farah Studio; works of art at the Gordon Harrison Canadian Landscape Gallery; and home designs at The Modern Shop and Zone.
 At the North end of Dalhousie Street known as NorthDal, Workshop Studio & Boutique exclusively carries Canadian brands including their own quirky creations; Sukhoo Sukhoo makes haute couture designs; and Chapeaux de Madeleine creates beautiful hats.
 And don’t miss tucked away jewels like Milk Shop on William Street, Roadtrip in the Clarendon Courtyard and Librairie du Soleil on York Street.